Cardiff: Cycle

 The Taff Trail is a walking and cycle path running for 55 mi between Cardiff Bay and Brecon in the Brecon Beacons National Park.
 It runs through Bute Park, Sophia Gardens and many other green areas within Cardiff.
 It is possible to cycle the entire distance of the Trail almost completely off-road, as it largely follows the River Taff and many of the disused railways of the Glamorganshire valleys.

-Nextbike have operated a public bike-hire scheme in the city since March 2018.
+Nextbike previously operated a public bike-hire scheme in the city between March 2018 and January 2024, with the scheme allegedly being scrapped due to theft.
+Cardiff Council are seeking a replacement operator.

 Water

 The Aquabus water taxi runs every hour between the city centre (Taff Mead Embankment) and Cardiff Bay (Mermaid Quay), and between Cardiff Bay and Penarth Cardiff Bay Barrage.
 Throughout the year, Cardiff Waterbus sail between the Pierhead on The Waterfront and the Penarth end of the Cardiff Bay Barrage with short sightseeing cruises.

 Between March and October boats depart from Cardiff Bay for Flat Holm Island.
 The PS Waverley and MV Balmoral sail from Britannia Quay (in Roath Basin) to various destinations in the Bristol Channel.